CeeblueTV/webrtc-client/README.md

 > 💡 **TIP**
 >
-> - By default, the project targets ES6.
-However, you can build the project for the supported module systems—esnext, cjs, or iife—using the following commands:
+> - By default, the project format is ES module.
+However, you can build the project for the supported module systems—cjs or iife—using the following commands:
 >   ```
->   npm run build:esnext
 >   npm run build:cjs
 >   npm run build:iife
 >   ```
->   Other systems can be tested by manually modifying the scripts, although they are not officially supported.
+>
+> - The default target is ES6.
+If you want to manually test other targets (although they are not officially supported), use these commands:
+>   ```
+>   npm run build -- --target esnext
+>   npm run build:cjs -- --target esnext
+>   ```
 >
 > - To automatically rebuild the bundles whenever changes are made, run the watch command.
 This command continuously monitors your project files and rebuilds the bundles as needed:
 >   ```